StrungSafe/github-certificates-study-guide/Foundations_D1.md

 1. Describe the different deployment options for GitHub Enterprise
     - GitHub Enterprise Server (GHES) is a self-hosted solution that gives orgs full control over their infrastructure
     - GitHub Enterprise Cloud includes an increase in GitHub Actions minutes and GitHub Packages storage
-1. Describe the features in the user profile (metadata, achievements, profile readme, repositories, pinned repositories, starts, etc.)
+1. Describe the features in the user profile (metadata, achievements, profile readme, repositories, pinned repositories, stars, etc.)
-    - **TODO**
+    - metadata is additional data about yourself
+    - acheivements can be used to show off all the cool things you've achieved
+    - a profile readme is a markup file that let's you customize a section on your profile
+    - repositories shows off the repositories you own
+    - pinned repositories shows off repos you've pinned on your profile page
+    - stars are the repos you want to pay special attention to

 ## GitHub Markdown